100 Notable alumni of

 -

-Lucien Petipa was a French ballet dancer in the early 19th century (Romantic period), who was the brother of Marius Petipa, the famous ballet master of the Russian Imperial Ballet.
-He was born in Marseilles and died in Versailles.
+Lucien Petipa was a French ballet dancer during the Romantic period, and the elder brother to Marius Petipa, the famous ballet master of the Russian Imperial Ballet.
+He was born in Marseille and died in Versailles.

 -